 Trouble with faking to please the facilitator: We have a note from a person who perceived that two of the children he was trying to work with were "faking it" in order to please him.
 We have wondered about this question, since so many others have reported such consistently good experiences with children.
-So, questions to our readers: 1.
-Are there others who are having difficulty working with children?
-2. Do any of you who are having consistently good experiences have thoughts in response to this person's difficulty?
+Several quick thoughts regarding this point: